twaldear/flask-secure-headers/README.md

 # flask-secure-headers
 Secure Header Wrapper for Flask Applications.
-This is intended to be a simplified version of the [Twitter SecureHeaders Ruby Gem](https://github.com/twitter/secureheaders) for a Flask Application
+This is intended to be a simplified version of the [Twitter SecureHeaders Ruby Gem](https://github.com/twitter/secureheaders)

 ## Installation
 Install the extension with using pip, or easy_install.
 [Pypi Link](https://pypi.python.org/pypi/flask-csp)